Calysto/chuck/README.md

 Music creation library in Python built on ChucK

-See examples in examples folder.
+See examples in examples folder, and documentation in https://github.com/Calysto/chuck/blob/master/docs/API.md

 Currently requires that modern chuck server (e.g., 1.3.5.2) be installed and running.